benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q100.png)

-_**Q199:** Any dragon that (freezed more than 10 times each of more than 10 dragons) and (freezed more than 20 times each of less than 10 dragons)_
+_**Q199:** Any dragon that (froze more than 10 times each of more than 10 dragons) and (froze more than 20 times each of less than 10 dragons)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q199.png)

-_**Q200:** Any dragon that (freezed more than 10 times each of more than 10 dragons.
-For each of these 10 dragons - the freezes had exactly 2 distinct durations) and (freezed more than 20 times each of less than 10 dragons.
+_**Q200:** Any dragon that (froze more than 10 times each of more than 10 dragons.
+For each of these 10 dragons - the freezes had exactly 2 distinct durations) and (froze more than 20 times each of less than 10 dragons.
 The average freeze duration of all these dragons - is greater than 3 minutes)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q200.png)